Jon Entine: Body Shop controversy

 In September 1994, Entine wrote an investigative article titled "Shattered Image: Is The Body Shop Too Good to Be True?"
 The article caused an international controversy and led to articles in The New York Times and a report on ABC World News Tonight.
 The Body Shop, the British-based international cosmetics company, which until that point had been considered a model "socially responsible" company, tried to block the story from being published.
-Following the controversy, The Body Shop's stock suffered a temporary 50% drop in market value.
 The case has become the subject of business and management ethics studies.

 Genetic Literacy Project

 Entine is the executive director of the Genetic Literacy Project (GLP), an organization he founded.
 The GLP is a non-profit organization that promotes public awareness and discussion of genetics, biotechnology, evolution and science literacy.
 The site presents articles on topics related to food and agricultural genetics, as well as human genetics.
 It also aggregates articles from various published sources.
 GLP has posted articles taking positions against labeling GMO foods.
 In a Financial Times article, the Genetic Literacy Project site was described as a provider of information on genomics that is not readily accessible to the general public.